GoldenRegulus/LLMQuizChecker/README.md

-# Automated Test Grading Script
+# Automated Quiz Checking Script

 This script uses Google's Gemini API to analyze images of test papers and extract answers, including multiple-choice selections and true/false responses.
 It outputs the results in JSON and human-readable text formats.